DomissES/Automatic-watering-can/readme.md

 <details>
 <summary>Few comments</summary>

+Main program is written on a state machine architecture, which uses function pointers.
+Additional for executing repeatable tasks, there is a special "tasks" queue.
 The controller was built to be a two-zone glasshouse controller.
-That's why there is so many pin definitions in file defines.h
+That's why there is so many pin definitions in file defines.h.
+And this program is a prototype for a bigger project.
-For better clarity and hermetization of the code there is a lot of "get" and "set" functions, which are not as efficient as using global variables.
+In many places I used malloc() and free() functions, which are not recommended.
+But I tried to do not any mistake.
+For helping me out, I wrote functions which are testing RAM status.
+Due to few mistakes in PCB project some functionalities (e.g. Encoder reading) have to be written in non best way.
 </details>